JonathonClaypool/Resume/index.md

 <!-- # Jonathon Claypool -->
 ## SUMMARY
-Has hands-on development experience in a startup culture, with experience in backend, frontend, and database development.
+Has hands-on software development experience in a startup culture, with experience in backend, frontend, and database development.
 Excels at quickly learning new material, problem solving and independent learning.
 A self starter, able and motivated to ‘drink from the firehose’.
 Loves learning new things, seeks to constantly expand knowledge by reading books/articles on engineering best practices and computer science concepts, as well as designing and developing games.